 At the market square of Hollfeld we bumped into the umpteenth colorful celebratory construction for Easter.
-Two lime trees stood naked next to the blinding white and the vanilla yellow vertical bands of the Catholic church (they're mostly late, but in autumn they keep very long).
+Two lime trees stood naked next to the blinding white and the vanilla yellow vertical bands of the Catholic church.
 Hazels unfolded their leaves, beaming in the sun and surrounding the Ostern construction.

 We went on to follow the bends of the Wiesent river, on to the source, and then turned to follow it in the direction to where it, one day, will reach the Main river with its vines around Würzburg.
-A beaverrat trappled by.. the whole flatland of the river thrilled in the sun and glowed yellow with new Löwenzahne flowers.
+A beaverrat trappled by.. the valley thrilled in the sun.. the plains glowed yellow with new Löwenzahne flowers.. the valley rocks echoed soft stirs and you couldn't help believing something was going to happen soon.
 The valley was alive.

 Burg Rabeneck in early autumn, south of Waischenfeld (notice the Himalayan Balsam flowers)

-Few trees near the basilica of Gößweinstein* still looked the way they did last month and the month before.
-But most trees had already pulled out gleaming leaves with which they seemed just as lit as the sun itself.
+Not soon after starting the day there was the ducklet.
+And one evening, only a few trees near Neumann's Gößweinstein basilica still looked the way they did last month and the month before that.
+Most trees had grown gleaming leaves with which they seemed lit as the sun itself.

 The last Frankenjura day it rained.
-We made it to steep forests near Burgaillenreuth, slept in a cave, and eventually went to a thermal spring where we saw the early evening storm come up to us like a stampede of wildebeests, while we left the dirt of the last days in a cloud of dust behind us.
+We made it to steep forests near Burgaillenreuth, slept in a cave, and eventually went to a thermal spring where we saw the early evening storm stampede up to us, while we left the dirt of the last days in a cloud of dust behind us.

 The roadtrip continued..